william-fecteau/range_libc/README.md

 ### Python Wrappers

 To build the code and its associated Python wrappers for use in Python code, do the following.
 You may have to install Cython if you do not already have it on your system.

+Another dependency for building the python wrapper is [transforms3d](https://matthew-brett.github.io/transforms3d/) which replace tf.transformations in ROS 1.

 ```
 # clone the repository